Environmental Protection Agency (EPA).

-Docket: Supporting documents, including the ICR that explains in detail the information collection activities and the related burden and cost estimates that are summarized in this document, are available in the docket for this ICR.
-The docket can be viewed online at http://www.regulations.gov or in person at the EPA Docket Center, William Jefferson Clinton Bldg.
-West, Room 3334, 1301 Constitution Ave.
-NW., Washington, DC.
+Supporting documents, which explain in detail the information that the EPA will be collecting, are available in the public docket for this ICR.
+The docket can be viewed online at http://www.regulations.gov or in person at the EPA Docket Center, West William Jefferson Clinton Bldg., Rm.
+3334, 1301 Constitution Ave.
+NW, Washington, DC.
 The telephone number for the Docket Center is (202) 566-1744.
 For additional information about EPA's public docket, visit http://www.epa.gov/dockets.

-Abstract: This new ICR will cover the paperwork activities associated with EPA's program to encourage the use of Integrated Pest Management (IPM) as the preferred approach to pest control in the nation's schools.
+Abstract: This is a renewal information collection request (ICR) that will cover the paperwork activities associated with the U.S. Environmental Protection Agency's program to encourage the use of Integrated Pest Management (IPM) as the preferred approach to pest control in the nation's schools.
 IPM is a smart, sensible, and sustainable approach to pest control that emphasizes the remediation of pest conducive conditions.
 IPM combines a variety of pest management practices to provide effective, economical pest control with the least possible hazard to people, property, and the environment.
 These practices involve exclusion of pests, maintenance of sanitation, and the judicious use of pesticides.
-The EPA's statutory authorities for this collection of information are set forth in the Pollution Prevention Act of 1990, the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), and the Food Quality Protection Act (FQPA) of 1996.

-The Agency's IPM implementation efforts are based on a wholesale approach aimed at kindergarten through 12th grade public and Tribal schools.
+The EPA's vision is that all students in the U.S. will experience the benefits provided by an IPM program in their school district.
+The Agency's IPM implementation efforts are aimed at kindergarten through 12th grade public and Tribal schools.
 The Agency intends to use the information collected through this ICR to encourage school districts to implement IPM programs and to recognize those that have attained a notable level of success.
-Because IPM implementation occurs along a continuum, the School IPM (SIPM) incentive program will recognize each milestone step a school district must take to begin, grow, and sustain an IPM program.
+Since IPM implementation occurs along a continuum, the School IPM (SIPM) Awards program will recognize each milestone a school district must take to begin, grow, and sustain an IPM program.

-This program has five awards categories—Great Start, Leadership, Excellence, Sustained Excellence, and Connector or National Change Agency Award.
+This program has five award categories—Great Start, Leadership, Excellence, Sustained Excellence, and Connector.
 The first four categories are stepwise levels that are reflective of the effort, experience, and, ultimately, success that results from implementing EPA-recommended IPM tactics that protect human health and the environment.
 Schools with pest infestations are not only exposed to potential harm to health and property, but also to stigmatization.
-The School IPM recognition program will give districts across the nation the opportunity to receive positive reinforcement through public recognition of their efforts in implementing pest prevention and management strategies.
+The SIPM Awards program will give districts across the nation the opportunity to receive positive reinforcement through public recognition of their efforts in implementing pest prevention and management strategies.

 Respondent's obligation to respond: Voluntary, required to obtain or retain a benefit.